Mount Pleasant Square: Public park and amenities

-The small public park beside the tennis club is unsatisfactory.
-It was the subject of a planning controversy in the 1970s.
+The public park part of the square was the subject of a planning controversy in the 1970s.
 At one point it seemed inevitable that the thin sliver of land would be given over to a garage, but a well-orchestrated outcry ensured its survival as a public amenity.

-The Dolan Family

-Terence Dolan was the main developer of Mountpleasant Square in the early 19th Century.
-His son, Terence T. Dolan, a solicitor, was one of the key motivators in establishing the Rathmines Township in 1847 and was one of its first commissioners.
-He lived at number 31, the largest house on the square, with an archway to Mountpleasant Avenue.
-The family retained property interests in the square well into the 20th Century.
+A small triangle of grass across the street from the square also forms part of the public park.